-Is a Master’s in Engineering Management Worth It?
+Is Earning a Master's Degree in Business Intelligence Worth It?

 Engineering management operates in the intersection between the practice of engineering and the business of managing people working on technically complex projects.
 While you may not necessarily need an engineering management master’s to pursue leadership in the engineering field, there are plenty of reasons why earning one might be worth it.